ecolynx/sbtn-materiality-screening-tool/docs/interpretation.md

 - Frequency
 - Timeframe (latency)

 Each component was evaluated along a scale of 1 to 3, with 1 being the lowest and 3 being the highest.
-When there is not enough information to attribute a score, the tool will read **ND** (No Data).
+When there is not enough information to attribute a score for a specific impact, the [`activity-pressure`](definitions.md#activity-pressure) pair is omitted in the [materiality tool](materiality-screening-tool.md).

-!!! note "No Data"
+!!! note "No Score"
-    The **ND** attribute does not mean that it is not likely there is an impact.
-This value reflects the findings of the initial research effort that underpins this dataset.
+    The absence of a score does not mean that it is not likely there is an impact.
+This reflects the findings of the initial research effort that underpins this dataset.

 !!! info "Direct Operations"
     Activity scores are considered to be those representing a company's direct operations only.
 Currently, upstream scores can be retrieved by users based on the known connections between activities in a company's direct operations and those of their upstream suppliers.